arpkoirala/StochasticPowerModels.jl/test/data/Spanish/POLA/README.md

 - beta_lm_2016_8_6_60min.csv has the Beta distribution of diferent load type used in the numerical illustration.
 - the parsers are available at \src\util section

-The folder also contains load distribution functions, irradiance forecast PDF and a parser.
+The folder also contains load distribution functions, irradiance forecast PDF and a parser (`build_stochastic_data_mc(data,deg)`).

 ## Network Data with Stochastic Data Extension
 The Folder /text/data/Spanish/All_feeder has Spanish network on folder in JSON format.

-The file `test/data/Spanish/CreatePMDDictionary.jl` is the parser file to convert the JSON file into `PowerModels.jl` format.
+The file `test/data/Spanish/CreatePMDDictionary.jl` is the parser file to convert the JSON file into `PowerModels.jl` or `PowerModelsDistribution.jl` format.

 The original dataset consists of a full Low voltage network of sub-urban region with 30 transformers, 160 feeders, 10290 nodes and 8087 consumers, with load profiles of 20 days from actual smart-meter.
 The paper is available in https://www.sciencedirect.com/science/article/pii/S0142061519318836